Dr. K.E. (Karin) Wanrooij

 Karin has been a postdoctoral researcher at the department of Educational Sciences of Leiden University since October 2016.

 Karin Wanrooij’s current project “The effect of reduced pronunciations on understanding a second language” is financed by the NWO division “the Netherlands Initiative for Education Research” (NRO).
-A short explanation of the grant and the research can be found here (in Dutch ).

 The PhD project (“Distributional learning of vowel categories in infants and adults”) examined to what extent mere exposure to ambient speech (“distributional learning”) contributes to learning the vowels of a language, both in infancy, when the mother tongue must be acquired, and in adulthood, when new languages can be learned.
 The results are based on neurophysiological and behavioural experiments, and on an extensive literature review of possible neural correlates.
 The main conclusions are that (1) distributional learning can contribute to the acquisition of native vowel categories in infancy, (2) the capacity for distributional learning is larger in infancy than in adulthood, and (3) observed effects of distributional training in the lab may not be based on the number of peaks in the training distributions.
 The thesis can be downloaded here.